Book a demo—

 Cafés & Restaurants

-Eat'n Park's customer base shows a higher affinity among women (102%) compared to men (98%).
-Gen X is overrepresented (134%), while Gen Y (70%) and Gen Z (70%) are underrepresented.
-This data indicates Eat'n Park is popular with Gen X.
+Eat'n Park's customer base shows a higher affinity among women (106%) compared to men (95%).
+Gen X has a high affinity (134%), while Gen Y (70%) and Gen Z (69%) are under-indexed.
+This suggests Gen X is strongly represented among Eat'n Park's customers.